abilandz/PH8124/Lecture_7/Lecture_7.md

 kill -KILL 9485
 kill -kill 9485
 ```
 From the table above, we see there are 64 different signals we can send to the running process.
-Note, however, that some signals are typically used only by the operating system, to tell the process that something went wrong (e.g. division by zero was encountered).
-As another remark, we indicate that it is somewhat more portable to use signal by its name instead of by its number across different platforms &mdash; it is unlikely that the name of the signal like ```KILL``` will be interpreted in any other way, however, number ```9``` can be.
+Note, however, that some signals are typically used only by the operating system to tell the process that something went wrong (e.g. division by zero was encountered).
+As another remark, we indicate that it is somewhat more portable to use a signal by its name instead of by its number across different platforms &mdash; it is unlikely that the name of the signal, like ```KILL```, will be interpreted in any other way, however, number ```9``` can be.

-After we have illustrated the simple use case of **Bash** built-in command **kill**, let us now elaborate on it more in detail.
+After we have illustrated the simple use case of **Bash** built-in command **kill**, let us now elaborate on it in more detail.
 The command **kill** is used to send signals to the already running job, or to any new job.
 If used without arguments, it will send the default signal to the running process.
-That default signal is ```TERM``` ('terminate', number 15), which usually has the same effect as the signal ```INT``` ('interrupt', number 2).
+That default signal is ```TERM``` ('terminate', number ```15```), which usually has the same effect as the signal ```INT``` ('interrupt', number ```2```).
 Whenever we execute the following command in a shell:
 ```bash
 kill somePID
 ```